AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXPathBuilder/CAEXPath_2.md

 CAEXPathBuilder.CAEXPath Method (String[], CAEXDocument.CAEXSchema)
 ===================================================================
-AutomationML 2.1 APIBuilds the Reference-Path which includes all names of CAEX objects in the given name array.
+Builds the Reference-Path which includes all names of CAEX objects in the given name array.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)